 A major complaint heard from tourists in Italy is that Italians are not at all prone to forming into nice, straight lines like nice people do—at the bank for example.
-The assumption is that standing in a line doing nothing is The Right Thing For Civilized People To Do.
+The assumption is that standing in a line doing nothing is considered The Right Thing For Civilized People To Do.

 Four years after buying my house in Italy, I can say that I’ve really come to like the Italian way.
 I know it’s blasphemy to those who crave the well-ordered appearance of lines streaming out the doors of inefficient businesses, but few ever question the complete idiocy of standing in one.